 Technology Transfer: Create a statewide technology transfer network which transcends geographic and political boundaries to develop commercially viable technologies from our state’s universities and colleges.

 Worker Training: Study and develop legislation that would allow businesses, small businesses in particular, greater access and flexibility in the use of monies for worker training specific to technology.

-Technology Contracts: In order to increase business participation and competition for state government technology contracts and initiatives, LABI supports efforts to make technology-related requests for proposals easily available online to the technology community at large
+Technology Contracts: To increase business participation and competition for state government technology contracts and initiatives, LABI supports efforts to make technology-related requests for proposals easily available online to the technology community at large.

-Courtney Baker serves as Director of the Technology Advocacy Council.
-In this capacity her responsibilities include technology issues that shape and impact Louisiana's businesses.
+Courtney Baker serves as Director of the Technology Council.
+In this capacity, her responsibilities include technology issues that shape and impact Louisiana's businesses.